 Sloane Place

-Offering up one of the best London brunches in town, Sloane Place has an extensive menu that includes brunch classics like their famous American pancakes with maple syrup; eggs benedict; and healthier options like coconut bircher muesli and açai bowls.
+Offering up one of the best London hotel brunches in town, Sloane Place has an extensive menu that includes brunch classics like blueberry pancakes with maple syrup; eggs benedict; and healthier options like coconut bircher muesli.

 Fancy making your brunch a boozy one?
-They also offer two hours of Prosecco, Mimosa, Bloody Mary or draft beer.
+They also offer two hours of Prosecco, Mimosa or Bloody Mary.

 Where: 60 Lower Sloane St, London SW1W 8BP